LalitMaganti/sismo/README.md

 In my full time job at Google, I work on [Perfetto](https://github.com/google/perfetto), a performance profiling and tracing tool.
-So on the surface, it might seem weird that I'm developing *another* performance debugging tool in my spare time.
+So on the surface, it might seem weird that I'm developing *another* tool for debugging performance and understanding what your program is doing in my spare time.

-But in my head, Perfetto and sismo are two *very* distinct project:
+But in my head, Perfetto and sismo play two *very* distinct roles:
 * Perfetto is a *platform*: a set of components which can be assembled together in many different ways depending on the problem you are tackling.
-Its power comes from flexibility, but it's also has a *steep* learning curve.
-It makes sense to invest if you look at performance all the time but otherwise, it can just be too much
+Its power comes from flexibility, but it also has a *steep* learning curve.
+It makes sense to invest if you look at performance all the time, but otherwise it can just be too much.
 * sismo is a *product*: my opinion on what an average developer needs when they start looking at performance.
-That makes it far less flexible than Perfetto, but also far simpler: any engineer should be able to pick up sismo and start being productive within minutes.
+That makes it far less flexible than Perfetto, but also far simpler: any engineer should be able to pick it up and start being productive within minutes.

+These roles aren't in tension with sismo eventually living inside Perfetto: the most natural home for an opinionated, product-shaped layer is on top of the very platform it's built from.
+That's why I expect sismo to be upstreamed into Perfetto in the future rather than staying a separate project forever.

 sismo is more akin to a *Linux distribution*: it picks and chooses which components from the ecosystem are useful and pulls them together into something coherent.